 This is true to some extent.
 But, compensation for any injury claim is limited to how much insurance is available.
 People often learn the hard way that state minimum car insurance doesn’t cover their treatment costs.
 Sometimes several policies cover the same injury.
 Let’s look at some generic examples.

 If an at-fault driver has $15,000 of coverage available, that’s it. $15,000 is all an inured person could hope to collect from that driver’s insurance.
 It wouldn’t matter if you have a broken wrist or are completely paralyzed.
 The most you might collect from that driver’s insurance is $15,000.
 But, there might be additional coverage under other policies, including your own.

 On the flip side, if an at-fault driver has $1 million in coverage, that is the maximum amount someone could collect from that coverage.
-Meaning, if you have a minor sprain, insurance will pay up to the amount of your medical bills.
-But a major injury or death could only hope to get up to $1 million in compensation.
+Meaning, if you have a minor sprain, insurance will pay up to the amount of your medical bills and expenses.
+But a major injury or death could only recover up to $1 million in compensation.

 To further illustrate, let’s take a look at some of our actual cases.
 Click on any of the links to read more about the case.

 A construction welder was injured when a loaded tow motor backed up into his foot, crushing his heel.
 The at-fault operator worked for another subcontractor.

 A woman was crossing the street.
 A distracted driver wasn’t watching the road ahead and hit her at high speed.
 His auto policy had umbrella coverage of $1 million.
 We exhausted the at-fault driver’s coverage and the pedestrian’s own uninsured/underinsured coverage.

 A driver pulled his car into the lane of travel right in front of a motorcycle.
 The motorcyclist had broken ribs, scarring, and more.
 We exhausted the at-fault driver’s coverage in a settlement agreement.